A Guide to Castaway Cay: Disney’s Private Island in the Bahamas

 Port Adventures

-If you are looking to add something extra to your Castaway Cay day, Port Adventures are a great way to do it.
+If you want to add something extra to your beach day, Castaway Cay also has Port Adventures you can book for an additional cost.

 Character Meet and Greets

-Characters appear all over Castaway Cay throughout the day, often in tropical outfits you will not see anywhere else.
-You might spot Mickey, Minnie, Donald, Daisy, Pluto, Chip and Dale, or Captain Jack Sparrow.
+Characters pop up all over Castaway Cay throughout the day, usually wearing tropical outfits you won’t see anywhere else.

 Teen Hideout